schitresh/system-design/website_designs/social_media/4_facebook_newsfeed.md

   - Should be able to generate any user's newsfeed in real time
     - With maximum latency of 2s as seen by end user
   - A post shouldn't take more than 5s to make it to a user's feed
-    - Assuming a new newsfeed required comes in
+    - Assuming a new newsfeed request comes in

 ## Estimation
 - Assume on average a user has 300 friends and follows 200 pages